peopleanalyst

 How to:

-• Write the diagnosis first: in plain language, what is the single critical challenge or obstacle to forward progress?
-Simplify the complexity to its pivotal point (good_strategy_bad_strategy_rumelt).
+• Write the diagnosis in one paragraph: what is the single most important challenge blocking forward progress?
+Name the obstacle, not the aspiration.

 Watch out for: